Jwan622/hopkins_data_structures/module_9/notes.md

   algorithm does at most N comparisons moving the l and h indices.
 If the pivot yields two equal-sized parts, then there will be log N levels, requiring the N * log N comparisons.

 ## Worst case runtime for quicksort
 For typical unsorted data, such equal partitioning occurs.
 However, partitioning may yield unequal sized part in some cases.
 If the pivot selected for partitioning is the smallest or largest element, one partition will have just 1 element, and the other partition will have all other elements.
-If this unequal partitioning happens at every level , there will be N - 1 levels, yielding (N-1)*N, which is O(N^2).
+If this unequal partitioning happens at every level, there will be N - 1 levels, yielding (N-1)*N, which is O(N^2).
 So the worst case runtime for the quicksort algorithm is O(N^2).
 Fortunately, this worst case runtime rarely occurs.

-How many total comparisons are required to sort a list of 1024 elements?
+In the worst case scenario, how many total comparisons are required to sort a list of 1024 elements?

-1047552
+Answer: 1047552
 (1024 - 1) * 1024 = 1023 * 1024 = 1047552 comparisons.
-why?
+why is this?
 At each level, the algorithm does at most N comparisons moving the l and h indices.
 Also, if the pivot selected for partitioning is the smallest or largest element, one partition will have just 1 element, and the other partition will have all other elements.
 If this unequal partitioning happens at every level, there will be N - 1 levels,

 so n*n-1 = 1024*1023 = 1047552 comparions for a time complexity worse case of quicksort.